AnthonySHM/Research/CRUD SQL Operations in Svetkit + SQlite.md

 The form uses a POST method to submit data based on the action ("create" or "update").<br>
 The action URL includes the product's rowid for updates or omits it for creation.<br>
 Input fields are bound to the product's properties for data manipulation.

+### src/lib/DeleteButton.svelte:

+This component represents a button used to delete a product.<br>
+It takes a product prop containing information about the product to be deleted.<br>
+The button uses a form element with a POST method to submit a delete request.<br>
+The action URL includes the product's rowid for identification.

 ### src/routes/+page.svelte: